Bang! Bang! Bang! Someone pounded heavily on my door and I heard the deep, raspy voice of a Wolf demanding I open it immediately.

 “This is Protector Ralph from the Precinct,” he added, when I hesitated in silence.

-There were so many unanswered questions, I didn’t know what to do or what my next move should be.
+I didn’t know what to do or what my next move should be.
 Should I wait for Kara?
-How would I know if she was released?
-If I did go to the forest, how would I survive?
+I had promised to help her get out, but both of us were being watched - especially her.
+And if I did go to the forest, how would I survive?
 Even if the Ostriches were not violent, I knew nothing about living off the land.

 For the last few nights I couldn’t sleep, and stayed awake wondering how many people were in my position: able to see something was amiss, but unwilling to leave for fear that reality may be even more brutal than the charade.

 Most of all, I wondered why Marcus didn’t try to save me too.
 After all, I had stuck my neck out for his sister.
-I was peeved he had left me in this predicament without so much as a word of gratitude or direction.
 And now. . . maybe it was all over.
 With my heart in my throat and a wide, fake smile on my face, I opened the door.

 Two Wolves in full uniform stood at the door, looking me up and down like I was a perfectly grilled pork chop.